School of Hotel, Culinary Arts and Tourism

-In 2012 we were awarded Exemplary status from the American Culinary Federation, as we were granted two concurrent seven-year terms of accreditation with no areas of non-compliance.
-Today, we are the only post-secondary program in culinary arts accredited by the American Culinary Federation with Exemplary status in New York State.
+In 2012 we were awarded our first Exemplary status from the American Culinary Federation, as we were granted two concurrent seven-year terms of accreditation with no areas of non-compliance.
+Today, we are one of two post-secondary program in culinary arts accredited by the American Culinary Federation with Exemplary status in New York State.
 We are extremely proud of this accomplishment!

 This is a very exciting time to be in the hospitality industry.
 We look forward to seeing you as you begin your educational journey and hospitality career.

 David E. Brough, Ph.D., CEC, CCE, CCA, AAC